 Manawa Energy is a publicly owned company, listed on the New Zealand Stock Exchange (NZX).
 It is New Zealand’s largest independent electricity generator and renewables developer, representing about five per cent of the country’s existing generation capacity.

 Manawa Energy Limited came into effect on 1 May 2022.
 Prior to this, the company traded as Trustpower Limited.
-The Trustpower name and retail brand was acquired by a competitor and still exists as part of that business, which is independent of Manawa Energy Limited.
+The Trustpower name and retail brand was acquired by a competitor, which is independent of Manawa Energy Limited.

 Currently, Manawa Energy operate 26 power schemes from the Bay of Plenty in the north, to Otago in the south.
 These existing generation schemes represent around 5% of New Zealand’s generation capacity, and Manawa Energy have a focus on exploring opportunities and partnerships for the development of new renewable generation, including wind and solar.